Blue Origin Capsule Experience Concept

 Supporting the Journey Into Space

-This project reimagined the human experience aboard Blue Origin’s New Shepard capsule, crafting transformative touchpoints that elevate every phase of the journey—from the anticipation of launch, through the awe-inspiring ascent to apogee, and into the reflective return to Earth.
-The design celebrates human presence in space, prioritizing emotional resonance, well-being, and wonder at every step.
+This project reimagined the human experience aboard Blue Origin’s New Shepard capsule, crafting transformative touchpoints that elevate every phase of the journey.

 Related Services